Indiana governor signs bills targeting LGBTQ students

 Recently, Florida Republicans on Wednesday also approved a bill that would prevent students and teachers from being required to use pronouns that don’t correspond to someone’s sex, a bill Republican Gov. Ron DeSantis is expected to sign into law.
 Meanwhile, at least 16 states, including Indiana,have banned or restricted access to gender-affirming care such as hormones, puberty blockers, and surgeries.

-Indiana’s name and pronouns law, which goes into effect July 1, would require school officials to provide written notification to a child’s parent or guardian within five business days of the child asking to be called a different “pronoun, title, or word,” according to the bill.
+Indiana’s name and pronouns law, which goes into effect July 1, will require school officials to provide written notification to a child’s parent or guardian within five business days of the child asking to be called a different “pronoun, title, or word,” according to the bill.
 It also prohibits, from prekindergarten through third grade, instruction on “human sexuality,” something that is not defined in the bill.

 “I believe in parental rights,” Holcomb said in a statement Thursday.
 “I also just believe its commonsense that sex education should not be taught in prekindergarten through third grade.”